PrinceMuichkine/jumbo/README.md

 Jumbo is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Jumbo open source codebase, [click here to get started!](./CONTRIBUTING.md)

-## What Makes Jumbo Different

-Claude, v0, etc are incredible- but you can't install packages, run backends or edit code.
-That’s where Jumbo stands out:

 - **Full-Stack in the Browser**: Jumbo integrates cutting-edge AI models with an in-browser development environment powered by **lomi.’s WebContainers**.
 This allows you to:
   - Install and run npm tools and libraries (like Vite, Next.js, and more)